illusio666/employee_attrition_analysis/README.md

 ## Credits

-The repo template was provide by Code Institute.
+The repo template was provided by Code Institute.

 Sections of code have been taken from the Code Institute LMS lessons and adapted to this scenario.